Robert Fleming (financier): Philanthropy

 Fleming made many generous bequests to the city and the new University College.
 The Fleming Gymnasium (opened in 1905 and now housing Forensic Medicine) still bears his name.

 The Fleming Gardens Estate in Dundee was erected as a result of a gift of £155,000 that Fleming made to improve worker's housing.
 His gift is commemorated in a plaque and balustraded viewpoint at the junction of Clepington Road and Hindmarsh Avenue.

 Personal life

+In 1881, Fleming married Kate Hindmarsh of Fife, whom he met at a Congregational Church.

 Fleming was the father of Valentine Fleming and Philip Fleming.
 He was the grandfather of novelist Ian Fleming, who wrote the James Bond novels, and writer Peter Fleming.
 Sir John Fleming, onetime Lord Provost of Aberdeen and later a local MP, was a younger brother.